PocketChangeJ/Brundle_Example/README.md

 1)	When the terminal loads note the IP address reported in the terminal.
-2)	Run the container with “docker run –d –p 8787:8787  andrewholding/brundle”
+2)	Run the container with `docker run –d –p 8787:8787  andrewholding/brundle`.
 3)	In a web browser go to the http://<ip-address>:8787.
 Where <ip-address> is the one we noted earlier.
 4)	This will open a copy of Rstudio running in the container (username: rstudio, password: rstudio).
 5)	Click the ‘Knitr’ button.